stepsal/batch_wordpad_glitch/README.md

 Batch Wordpad Glitch processer written in Python.
 (Should work on 2.7 + 3.x ) Requires pillow

-#Updated: New Rotate feature added.

-Here is a platform independent implementation of the wordpad glitch effect, with some added bonuses.
+PYthon implementation of the wordpad glitch effect.
 (1) You dont need wordpad
 (2) You dont need windows
 (3) You dont have to bother converting your images to BMP